Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Browse building floors/README.md

 ## How it works

 1. Create an `AGSPortalItem` using the identifier of a floor-aware web map.
-2. Set the `AGSMapView` to display the `AGSPortalItem`.
+2. Create a map using the portal item.
+3. Create a map view and assign the map to it.
-3. Wait for the map to load and retrieve the map's `floorManager` property.
+4. Wait for the map to load and retrieve the map's `floorManager` property.
-4. Wait for the floor manager to load and retrieve the floor-aware data.
+5. Wait for the floor manager to load and retrieve the floor-aware data.
-5. Set all floors to not visible.
+6. Set all floors to not visible.
-6. Set only the selected `AGSFloorLevel` to visible using the `isVisible` property of the floor level.
+7. Set only the selected `AGSFloorLevel` to visible using the `isVisible` property of the floor level.
 * **Note:** Manually set the default floor level to the first floor.

 ## Relevant API